My recent stoic assignments

 I stumbled upon stoicism in the latter half of 2016, a year which has been an eventful year as you know it.
 I was rooting or in search for a philosophy that speaks to the mind in an objective manner.
 Stoicism known for its proponents and applications helps practicing misfortune, training perception, realizing life is ephemeral and cages the monkey mind.
 Check out Stoicism 101 by Tim Ferris.
 A philosophy that I am more dwelling into by reading Meditations by Marcus Aurelius and Daily Stoic by Ryan Holiday, another author I admire.

-Pondering on this quote from the book –
+Pondering on this quote from the book (Pictures by yours truly) –

 - Newport, C. Deep Work, P.28